nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

    curl -H "X-Forwarded-For: 192.168.10.100" --abtract-unix-socket socket http://localhost

 Are you intrigued by the whole socket listener thing here?
-If you are curious, read on!
+Read on!

 ****************************